AgentCryo/Rocket-Engine/README.md

 ## Dev
 A sandbox environment used for testing new features.
-This is the user-side/game layer built on top of Rocket Engine.
+This is the user-side/game layer built on top of Rocket Engine for testing the engine in development.

 ---